 “But, in this same passage, God’s Word reminds us that He is long-suffering toward scoffers and not willing that any should perish (2 Peter 3:9)—a reminder to pray for scoffers.
 Will you join us in praying for those who mock and scoff, that they will come to know the truth of God’s Word and the gospel?”

-~Ken Ham, Jan.
+~ Ken Ham, Jan.
 17, 2016

 “Scoffers and the Last Days”

-Accessed 2/25/2025
+Accessed 2/25/2025 (1)

-According to Ken Ham and many other YEC proponents, the “scoffers” in 2 Peter 3 are those living since Christ ascended to heaven who “reject creation and Noah’s Flood.”
-This includes fellow Christians who reject their expanded definition of the word “creation” (cited via the link in the quotation above).
-If a professing believer accepts the overwhelming scientific evidence for an ancient cosmos or evolution, or if they believe the Flood of Noah was a regional deluge or disagree with any other point in Answers in Genesis’ definition of “creation,” then they are considered to be a “scoffer” who "willingly forget(s) the truths of the history of God’s Word.”
+According to Ken Ham and many other Young Earth Creationist (YEC) proponents, the “scoffers” mentioned in 2 Peter 3 are those living in the post-ascension era who “reject creation and Noah’s Flood.”
+Whether intentional or not, this interpretation extends the category of “scoffers” to include Christians who diverge from the broader YEC definition of “creation” (as detailed in the previously cited source).
+For example, individuals who accept the extensive scientific evidence for an ancient cosmos or biological evolution, or who interpret the Flood narrative as describing a regional rather than global event—or who disagree with any element of the Answers in Genesis (AiG) formulation—are viewed as “scoffers” who “willingly forget the truths of the history of God’s Word.”

 “…in this same passage, God’s Word reminds us that He is long-suffering toward scoffers and not willing that any should perish (2 Peter 3:9)—a reminder to pray for scoffers.
 Will you join us in praying for those who mock and scoff, that they will come to know the truth of God’s Word and the gospel?”

-Dear friends, this is now the second letter I have written to you; in both letters, I want to stir up your sincere understanding by way of reminder, so that you recall the words previously spoken by the holy prophets and the command of our Lord and Savior given through your apostles.
+“Dear friends, this is now the second letter I have written to you; in both letters, I want to stir up your sincere understanding by way of reminder, so that you recall the words previously spoken by the holy prophets and the command of our Lord and Savior given through your apostles.
 Above all, be aware of this: Scoffers will come in the last days scoffing and following their own evil desires, saying, ‘Where is his ‘coming’ that he promised?
 Ever since our ancestors fell asleep, all things continue as they have been since the beginning of creation.’
 They deliberately overlook this: By the word of God the heavens came into being long ago and the earth was brought about from water and through water.
 Through these the world of that time perished when it was flooded.
 By the same word, the present heavens and earth are stored up for fire, being kept for the day of judgment and destruction of the ungodly.

 “Dear friends, don’t overlook this one fact: With the Lord one day is like a thousand years, and a thousand years like one day.
 The Lord does not delay his promise, as some understand delay, but is patient with you, not wanting any to perish but all to come to repentance.